Department B: Infrastructure, Networks, Mobility and Logistics

 - Algorithms development for the simulation or mathematical representation of transport operations.

-- Collection, maintenance, and management of traffic and other data in road, rail, maritime, and air transport.
+- Collection, maintenance, and management of traffic and other data in land and multimodal transport.

 - Organizational and operational issues of land transportation systems.

-- Transport Policy formulation covering all areas and modes of transport, Evaluation of the operation of the transport system, as a whole as well as subsystems, via appropriate indicators (KPIs).
+- Evaluation of the operation of the land transport system via appropriate indicators (KPIs).

-The Laboratory is involved in research, concerning demand management, development of sustainable mobility systems and of urban mobility plans.
-It also handles special mobility issues such as:
+The Laboratory is involved in research, concerning demand management, development of sustainable mobility systems and of urban mobility plans..

 In addition, methods and the indicators for evaluating the quality of transport services in urban and suburban areas for passengers and freight transport (by use of KPIs).

-Within the urban mobility plans and urban mobility issues, this Laboratory covers both passenger and freight transport issues, and as regards these issues it cooperates with laboratory B4.
+Within the urban mobility plans and urban mobility issues, this Laboratory covers both passenger and freight transport issues.

-Finally, the laboratory B1 deals with the study and formulation of policies and instruments for developing "sustainable mobility" in urban and suburban areas and the ways of "managing" this mobility (sustainable mobility management) by studying, developing & implementing innovative governance schemes, business models and technologies.
-On these issues, it is cooperating with Sector C, and specifically with the Laboratory C4.
+Finally, the laboratory B1 deals with the study and formulation of policies and instruments for developing "sustainable mobility" in urban and suburban areas and the ways of "managing" this mobility by studying, developing & implementing innovative governance schemes, business models and technologies.

 Τhe Laboratory develops technologies and techniques for collecting, managing and certifying data from multiple sources.
 It also develops algorithms for specific transportation problems such as managing fleets and providing routing services.